- Night Colosseum Underground Tour€ 74Sites: Imperial Forum, Colosseum Underground and Gladiators’ Arena; Group Size: 24

 Colosseum Tours with Underground and Gladiators’ Arena

 On this tour you will descend into the dark heart of the Colosseum.
 Here the gladiators could hear the cheering of the crowd awaiting them, or the roar of a lion about to be lifted from the dungeons underneath the floor to the blinding light of the Arena.
-Here, perfectly synchronized scenery changes were engineered by the best minds of the time to offer the excited crowd the best possible show in the whole Roman Empire.
+Here, perfectly synchronised scenery changes were engineered by the best minds of the time to offer the excited crowd the best possible show in the whole Roman Empire.
 Today, we want to offer you the best possible Colosseum tour in Rome!
 We created a variety of tour options ranking amongst the best Colosseum guided tours you can find in the Eternal City.

 With multiple options at your hand you can choose what colosseum underground tour best fits your plans and needs, but all of them have in common our guarantees: professional, expert English-speaking guides, skip the line ticket Colosseum underground tickets and all related admission tickets for the sites visited, outstanding customer care for any need you might have before, during and after purchase of your Colosseum tour ticket with Roma Experience.
-With this in mind you can decide if you want to join a small group tour of Rome ancient city with max 12 people, or a larger group tour of 24.
-In making your choice please consider that even with a tour of max 12 in the archaeological area of Roman Forum and palatine hill, we join another small group inside the Colosseum.
-So, just inside the Colosseum we will always be max 24.
+With this in mind you can decide if you want to join a small group tour of Rome ancient city with max 12 people, or a larger group tour of the Colosseum underground of 24.
+In making your choice please consider that even with a tour of max 12 in the archaeological area of Roman Forum and palatine hill, we join another small group inside the Colosseum – so, just inside the Colosseum we will always be max 24.
 If you choose a group of 24 to start, you will be with 24 people all along the your tour, even in the Roman Forum and Palatine Hill.
 Go back to the top of the page to choose your preferred tour option!

 The Colosseum Underground